vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 A Suspended market occurs when an Active market is temporarily stopped from trading to protect the market or the network from various types of risk.
 Suspension is used when the system has determined it is either not safe or not reasonable to operate the market at the current time, for example due to extremely low liquidity.
 No trades may be created while a market is Suspended.

 Suspension currently always operates as an auction call period.
 Depending on the type of suspension, the auction call period may have a defined end (which can also be subject to extension) or may be indefinite in which case the auction will end once the required conditions are met.
 The auction is uncrossed as part of the transition back to the Active state and normal trading.
-Alternatively, a Suspended market may become closed in which case the auction does not uncross and the orders are discarded [TODO: spec closed].
+Alternatively, a Suspended market may become closed in which case the auction does not uncross and the orders are discarded.

 **Entry:**